StevenLomon/CS50-final-project/README.md

 The Camera feature might be implemented in the future.
 The vision there is to enable to laptop camera and detect a rubber duck with added bounding boxes as soon as one enters the frame

+After a few post-satisfied experimentation where I inserted a Rubber Duck in photos with vibrant environments, people and lots of other things in the image, the model couldn't recognize a single rubber duck, even with the MaxLabel parameter at its absolute maximum of 1000.
+I only started being able to detect rubber duck in these Photoshopped images once I lowered the MinConfidence.
+One of such gave these results: Confidence values: [49.04203796386719, 44.312538146972656]
+Rubber Duck Label: Bird + Toy
+These results were from a custom image I deemed Medium difficulty: Confidence values: [38.668697357177734, 42.10551834106445] Rubber Duck Label: Bird + Inflatable.
+With that I decided that a good parameter value for MinConfidence is 35.
+It managed to find the rubber duck with 1000 but not with 500 so this parameter would have to lie somewhere in between.
+Neither with 965 haha.
+Further experimentation led to the value of 970.
+It didn't work with 969.
+So to recap, after a lot of manual experimentation (this is what you would usually use GridSearchCV or something for haha) I decided to go for 970 for my MaxLabel parameter and 35 for my MinConfidence parameter

+And with THAT, the project was a wrap :)

 http://istherearubberduckinthisimage.com/ is available!
 I'm buying that!! :D